 Add email@example.com to your email contacts so that replies arrive in your inbox, rather than spam or junk mail.

 I haven’t heard back from volunteers.
 What can I do?

-We send text messages once a week to those volunteers who have not responded to an invitation.
+We send email reminders to those volunteers who have not responded to an invitation.
 However, it may be that some volunteers simply do not respond.
 Remember that new volunteers sign up all the time.
 If you don’t have success the first time around, keep checking back to see who else has joined.
 If you really get stuck please email us on firstname.lastname@example.org and we’ll try to help.
 You can sort by the newest volunteers first.
 This is a good way of getting those volunteers who have most recently registered and are keen.